carlosperate/awesome-microbit/README.md

 - [Debugging the micro:bit with pyOCD and GDB](https://docs.mbed.com/docs/mbed-os-handbook/en/5.4/debugging/debugging_microbit/) - Shows how to debug a micro:bit program using PyOCD and GDB.
 - [Exploring the BBC micro:bit Software Stack](http://mattwarren.org/2017/11/28/Exploring-the-BBC-microbit-Software-Stack/) - What’s in it, what it does and how it all fits together.
 - [Building the 1,000 BBC micro:bit Display](https://www.kitronik.co.uk/blog/building-the-bbc-microbit-matrix-display/) - Is it possible to build a screen to show images from a thousand BBC micro:bits?
+- [micro:bit Radio Packets](https://ukbaz.github.io/howto/ubit_radio.html) - Explanation of the MakeCode radio packet specification (built on top of the micro:bit runtime specification) and how to communicate between MakeCode and MicroPython programs via radio.

 ### Article Collections